-Innocently enough, this scenario started with Excel’s Transpose function article.
-I mentioned “transpose” was an interesting word choice, and I wasn’t sure if searchers might use it in a search query.
-My friend asked, “how to search an Excel cell for specific text”.
+This scenario started with Excel’s Transpose function article.
+I mentioned “transpose” was an interesting word choice.
+I wasn’t sure if searchers might use it in a search query.
+It’s not a common verb but that is what Microsoft uses.
+It’s not one I think of.

-I started by downloading the questions that people type relating to that page.
-With the help of Two Octobers Search Explorer, I downloaded over a thousand unique questions.
-I then imported the question file into an Excel workbook.
-Each question became a cell in Column A.
+I started by downloading the queries that people typed relating to that page.
+With the help of Google Search Console, I downloaded a thousand queries.
+I then imported the file into an Excel workbook.
+Each query became a cell in Column A. My goal was to see which terms people preferred.

 Being the optimist, I thought there was a built-in Excel function.
 I was wrong.
 After all, if you filter a text column, there is a menu option for “Contains“.

 The next step was determining which verbs to search, including “transpose,” which started me down this rabbit hole.
-After eyeballing the questions, I settled on these verbs:
+After eyeballing the Queries column, I settled on these verbs:

 - convert